nathanhinchey/AlrightEros/README.md

 [Details][phase-two]

 ### Phase 3: Answering Questions (~1 day)
-I will implement a question answer form in Rails that displays a simple text version of questions and there corresponding answer choices, and lets logged in users create new QuestionAnswers.
+I will implement a question answer form that displays a questions and their corresponding answer choices, and lets logged in users create new QuestionAnswers.
 Also allows users to edit their existing QuestionAnswers.

 [Details][phase-three]

 ### Phase 4: Editing and User Profiles and Questions (~2 days)
 I'll build all the connections for questions and profiles between Rails and Backbone.
 Users can view question answers and other users' profiles in a mostly single page JavaScript application.
-User login and signup will still be directly connected to the backend, but all other functions pushed to the front end.

 [Details][phase-four]